Intellectual Property (IP)

 - A description of the material you want to use

-- How you plan to use it. (e.g. reproduce in print, scan, modify or adapt the work.
+- How you plan to use it. (such as reproduce in print, scan, modify or adapt the work.

-- The purpose of use and where it will be used. (e.g. on a public website, in an article you are publishing or in your eThesis that will be openly available on an institutional repository.
+- The purpose of use and where it will be used. (such as on a public website, in an article you are publishing or in your eThesis that will be openly available on an institutional repository.

 - Background information (for non-commercial purposes)